Leadership

 Gus Harris

-Gus Harris is a Resident Auditor (RA) for the Defense Contract Audit Agency (DCAA) managing an office of 30 personnel responsible for auditing a major defense company located in St. Louis, MO.
-Gus’ professional goals include taking on new tasks that will help him grow personally/professionally in mentoring/managing people and inspiring others to take on new challenges to help become better auditors/leaders.
-Gus is a licensed CPA in MO and has over 33 years of experience performing contract audits in accordance with Generally Accepted Government Auditing Standards (GAGAS).
-Gus was also the Treasurer for the Assumption Greek Orthodox Church in Town and Country, MO and has experience in preparing church fin statements and payroll taxes, W2s and 941s using QBs Pro.
-Gus’ 33 years at DCAA include holding various roles such as Auditor, Technical Specialist – Fin Capability/Pensions, Supervisory Auditor, Sr Financial Liaison Advisor, Special Assistant and RA.
-Gus’ achievements/experiences including auditing companies from mom and pops to Fortune 500s such as Boeing, GD, KBR, McDermott Int, Magellan Health, Cerberus Inv, Ball Aerospace, Enron, Afghan National Trust Fund, etc. saving taxpayer dollars/supporting the warfighter.
-Gus has a Bachelor of Science in Accounting from the University of Missouri – St. Louis and he also attended the Aristotle University of Thessaloniki for the Greek language.
-In his spare time Gus enjoys reading the lives of the saints, play golf and swimming.
+Gus Harris is a Resident Auditor (RA) for the Defense Contract Audit Agency (DCAA) managing an office of 32 personnel responsible for auditing a major defense company located in St. Louis, MO.
+Gus’ professional goals include taking on new tasks that will help him grow personally and professional in mentoring and managing people and inspiring others to take on new challenges no matter how difficult to help become better auditors and leaders.
+Gus is a licensed CPA in Missouri and has over 35 years of auditing of performing contract audits in accordance with Generally Accepted Government Auditing Standards (GAGAS).
+Gus was also the Treasurer for the Assumption Greek Orthodox Church in Town and Country, MO and has experience in preparing church financial statements and federal/state payroll taxes, W2s and 941s using Quick Books Pro.
+Gus’ 35 years at DCAA include holding various roles such as auditor, technical specialist – financial capability/pensions, supervisory auditor, Sr Financial Liaison Assistant, Special Assistant and RA.
+Gus’ achievements and experiences including auditing companies from mom and pops to Fortune 500s across the US that include Boeing, General Dynamics, KBR, McDermott Int, Magellan Health, Cerberus Inv, Ball Aerospace, Enron, Afghan National Trust Fund, etc. saving the taxpayer money and supporting the warfighter.
+Gus holds a Bachelor of Science in Accounting from the University of Missouri – St. Louis and he also attended the Aristotle University of Thessaloniki for the Greek language.
+In his spare time Gus enjoys going to church, reading history, particularly about the church, the lives of the saints, playing golf and swimming.

 Archdiocesan Council